 - With a sharp serrated knife, slice the cake in half and carefully remove the top half.

-- Spread glaze on top of cake.
+- Combine glaze ingredients to a thin spreading consistency and spread on top of cake.
 Keep refrigerated.

 Note: For more on this recipe in my blog click here.